wen-hsuan-hung/wen-hsuan-hung/README.md

 #### I'm a data enthusaist proficient in Python, R, SQL, machine learning, and look forward to solve problems and create impact for business.

-<br/> Hi,  currently a master student studying Business Analytics at UCSD.
+<br/> Currently a master student studying Business Analytics at UCSD.

 <br/> 🌞 My projects are related to:
 - Data Science & Data Analytics & Data Visualization